kostek10/Kostek-s-hackpad/README.md

 ## Firmware features
 made using [QMK](https://qmk.fm/)
-- the rotary encoder has different functions depending on the layer, it can either change volume or scroll websites.
+- Encoder changes the volume
-- The OLED shows the current layer, numlock, capslock and scroll lock status
+- The OLED shows "KostekPad" and base layer

 ## BOM:
 Here are all the parts needed for assembly: